jentordj/love-cheese/README.md

 # love-cheese
-I love all the cheeses
+I love all the cheeses and I hate pineapple